 Key illumination is superb – with a non straining glow from the side and the laser etched legends.
 As for gaming, I’d still opt for a proper mechanical keyboard but this is just fine for casual gaming needs.
 Now as for the touch pad, MSI had the GE72VR equipped with a 11×6 cm muti-purpose variant.
 You can tap, scroll, and drag icons with it alone.
 As for the accompanying buttons?
 Well, they aren’t that great tho.

-If you’re looking for bloatwares, there’s almost none to be found at the MSI GE72VR.
+If you’re looking for bloatware, there’s almost none to be found at the MSI GE72VR.
 Almost, since the Norton software suite are the only ones worth removing here as soon as you fire the system up.
 It hogs system resources, and you’re actually better off with Windows Defender to be honest.

 msi-ge72vr-softwares-7